rpartsey/python-architecture-project/README.md

 Execute `docker-compose up` to run the project.

-Test images and ground truth mask can be found in `images` folder.
+Test images and ground truth masks can be found in `images` folder.

 See demo videos in `demo` folder.